 The Hecksher-Ohlin (HO) model of international trade is the pillar of standard international economics.
 Its limitations have been discussed and implemented by a variety of contributions that have been able to include in its framework the effects of trade on internal factor markets, the analysis of the mobility of production factors, the variety of tastes and preferences across countries.
 The limits of the basic assumptions about the determinants of specialization of trading countries have not been, yet, addressed.
 The HO model rests upon the assumption that the specialization of trading countries is given and exogenous.
 Several stylized facts that have characterized the evolution of international trade in the last decades cannot be explained by the simple version of the HO model.

 Since the early contribution of Leontief (1953) the evidence suggests that capital abundant countries specialize and export labor abundant products and import capital intensive ones.
 The role of knowledge as a qualifying input and its effects on the international division of labor is not easily accommodated by the HO model.
 It is also difficult to reconcile the impressive growth of intra-industrial trade with the HO model that stresses interindustrial trade.
 The stylized facts of the evolution of factor costs also do not fit into the simple HO model.
-The evidence shows the resilience of bot nominal and real wages in advanced countries coupled with the fast increase of labor costs in newcomers, as much as capital user costs exhibit a secular decline that does not match the expectations based upon the HO model about their accelerated increase after the entry of labor-abundant newcomers.
+The evidence shows the resilience of both nominal and real wages in advanced countries coupled with the fast increase of labor costs in newcomers, as much as capital user costs exhibit a secular decline that does not match the expectations based upon the HO model about their accelerated increase after the entry of labor-abundant newcomers.
 The HO model does not provide tools to grasp the determinants of the structural change that follows the integration into international product markets.

 Finally, and most important, the HO model assumes that technological change is exogenous.
 The hypothesis that the introduction of new technologies takes place because of the evolution of international trade, the entry of new competitors and the consequent changes in both product and factor markets is not taken into account as much as the hypothesis, supported by much empirical evidence, that the specialization of countries and even their relative factor costs can be determined endogenously.
 The analysis of the globalization of product and factor markets that has been taking place since the end of the 20° century provides large evidence on the crucial role of technological change and the laws of accumulation of the technological knowledge that enables its introduction that need to be integrated into the basic framework of the HO model (Meliciani, 2002; Montobbio, Rampa, 2005; Urraca-Ruiz, 2013; Bloom, Draca, Van Reenen, 2016; Baldwin, 2016).